Ravenslofty/mistral/README.md

 Unfortunately, the Cyclone V is not made up of logic gates like this.
 It instead uses look-up tables (LUTs) that are a function of the input bits, and these can be split up into multiple modes.

-The absolute maximum number of inputs an ALM can accept is seven in extended mode, so let's synthesise for a 7-input LUT architecture.
-We can do this using the `-lut 7` argument to `synth`.
+The absolute maximum number of inputs an ALM can accept is six in normal mode, so let's synthesise for a 6-input LUT architecture.
+We can do this using the `-lut 6` argument to `synth`.

 We will also add `stat -width` to print the statistics screen with the width of each cell.